inveniosoftware/docs-invenio-rdm/docs/maintenance/architecture/software.md

 The data layer is built around the following guiding principles:

-- **One data representation**: The service layer should work with one an only one data representation of an entity independent of if the entity was retrieved from primary or secondary storage.
+- **One data representation**: The service layer should work with one and only one data representation of an entity independent of whether the entity was retrieved from primary or from secondary storage.

 - **One primary storage, many secondary storages**: The primary version of a record exists in one and only one copy on the primary storage (the database),